 Sharing textbooks is common in Kenya, and two or three students typically share a workspace.
 Hence, a 60 percent textbook per pupil ratio was provided in English and science, and a 50 percent ratio was provided in math, giving nearly all students shared access to a textbook.
 A pre-test in the form of a district exam was administered to all schools before the textbooks were distributed, and district exam scores were collected at the end of each of the subsequent program years for comparison data.
 Classroom activities, attendance and dropout rates were also monitored.

 This study found no evidence that textbook provision increased average test scores, or that it reduced either grade repetition or dropout rates.
+However, textbooks did benefit students with higher average pretest scores: those in the top 40 percent of the class saw test score increases between 0.14 and 0.22 standard deviations after one year.
 Textbooks increased progression to secondary school for eighth graders but did not reduce grade repetition or raise attendance in lower grades.
 This provides evidence for the hypothesis that the program mostly benefited strong students, since only strong students reach grade 8 and have a hope to progress to secondary school, while many students in the lower grades were actually unable to read the textbooks.
 Students in grade 8, a selective and academically strong group, were 5 percentage points more likely to enter secondary school in the second program year than comparison school students.